Martin compactifications of affine buildings: Affine buildings at infinity

 We also set $Q_J={\rm id}-P_J$.
 To see that $P_J$ indeed performs the orthogonal projection onto $\mathfrak{a}_J$, note first that for each $j \in J$ and each $i \in I_0 \setminus J$ we have $s_j . \lambda_i=\lambda_i$, hence $w . x = x$ for each $w \in W_J$ and each $x \in \bigoplus_{i \in I_0 \setminus J} \mathbb{R} \lambda_i$; moreover, the fact that $P_J$ acts as the identity on $\mathfrak{a}_J$ comes from the irreducibility of the standard linear representation of an irreducible Coxeter system.

-To sum up, when $J$ varies over the proper subsets of $I_0$, the Euclidean spaces $\mathfrak{a}$ endowed with with the subcollections of walls $\calH_J$ are models for the apartments in the inner fa\c cades $\mathcal{X}(F_\infty,F_\infty')$ associated to opposite facets at infinity; after projection onto $\mathfrak{a}_J$, we obtain the models for the apartments of the fa\c cades at infinity $\mathcal{X}(F_\infty)$.
+To sum up, when $J$ varies over the proper subsets of $I_0$, the Euclidean spaces $\mathfrak{a}$ endowed with the subcollections of walls $\calH_J$ are models for the apartments in the inner fa\c cades $\mathcal{X}(F,F')$ associated with opposite facets at infinity; after projection onto $\mathfrak{a}_J$, we obtain the models for the apartments of the fa\c cades at infinity $\mathcal{X}(F)$ (or of the essentializations of inner fa\c cades).

+\begin{remark} Let $(x_n)$ be an $(\omega, J, c)$-core sequence with auxiliary sequence $(u_n)$.
+This sequence obviously defines a spherical facet at infinity, say $F$, namely the facet attached to the $J$-residue of $\omega$ in the spherical building at infinity $\scrX^\infty$.
+Therefore we have a projection $\pi_F : \mathcal X \to \mathcal{X}(F)$.
+Let $\mathcal A$ be an apartment containing the sector $[o,\omega]$.
+Then, in view of the above description of the restriction of $\pi_F$ to $\mathcal A$ and by definition of a core sequence, we see that the sequence $(\pi_F(u_n) : n \in \NN)$ is constant; we denote by $x_F$ its unique value.
+The facet $F$ is called the \emph{spherical facet} associated to the core sequence $(x_n)$ and the point $x_F$ of $\mathcal{X}(F)$ is called the \emph{vertex at infinity} associated to $(x_n)$. \end{remark}